Insert-Affiliate/InsertAffiliateAndroidSDK/README.md

         binding = ActivityMainBinding.inflate(getLayoutInflater());
         setContentView(binding.getRoot());

-        // Initialize InsertAffiliateManager in the main activity insertAffiliateManager = new InsertAffiliateManager(MainActivity.this);
+        // Initialise InsertAffiliateManager in the main activity insertAffiliateManager = new InsertAffiliateManager(MainActivity.this);
         insertAffiliateManager.init(MainActivity.this);